-When such an impact occurs the forces that build up between the head and helmet is immense.
+When such an impact occurs the forces that build up between the head and helmet are immense.
 These forces can be compared to the weight of up to 10 people suddenly standing on your head.
-Under such high pressure, the friction between head and helmet makes it hard for the helmet to move – even if the straps are slightly loose or if the helmet doesn’t have a properly secure fit as recommended by the manufacturer.
+Under such high pressure, the friction between the head and the helmet makes it hard for the helmet to move – even if the straps are slightly loose or if the helmet doesn’t have a properly secure fit as recommended by the manufacturer.
 But a Mips® low-friction layer inside a helmet can still allow Omni-directional movement of 10-15mm when that high load occurs.

 Think about a fall on a slippery slope: If you fall and hit your head (or helmet), you will most likely continue in the same direction as before the fall.
 Alternatively, consider a similar fall on high-friction asphalt– a very different scenario.
 When your helmet hits the ground, there will most likely be a sudden stop and a rotation of the helmet.
 Mips® safety system intends to redirect that energy away from the head.